auth0/laravel-auth0/README.md

 `someGuardName` and `someProviderName` can be any names you choose, but please ensure the provider's name (in this case, `someProviderName`) matches the `provider` value in the guard definition.

-## Authentication
+## Adding Login

-**For stateful applications** that use a login/logout experience, the SDK provides a series of routing controllers to handle the authentication flow.
+For stateful applications that use a login/logout experience, the SDK provides routing controllers that handle the authentication flow for your application.

 Add these routes where most appropriate for your configuration; `app/routes/web.php` is a common location for most applications.